March 25, 2023

 Foil Cutter And Foil Placing Station

-The foil cutter and foil placing station are responsible for cutting the backsheet and embedding foil placing the foil.
-The backsheet is a thin sheet of plastic that is placed on the back of the solar module to protect it from the elements.
-The embedding foil is a flexible foil that can be melted and connects the glass, cells and backsheet together to a solid laminate.
+The foil cutter and placing station prepare the backsheet and embedding foil.
+The backsheet, a thin plastic sheet, protects the back of the solar module from the elements.
+The embedding foil is a flexible material that melts during lamination to bond the glass, cells, and backsheet into a solid unit.

 foil cutting station